spacewalkproject/spacewalk-wiki/PythonCodingConventions.md

    than that suggested in these guidelines, please conform to to the foreign style for your changes in that particular file (when in Rome...).
-This is better than changing the entire file to meet the official guidelines (which can introduce regression), and '''much''' better than using multiple styles in a single file (difficult to read).
+This is better than changing the entire file to meet the official guidelines (which can introduce regression), and *much* better than using multiple styles in a single file (difficult to read).
 In general, we want to maintain consistency and readability within files.